chibidev/git-dependencies/README.md

   * **commands** : `update`

-* `-o` or `--overrides <filename>`: override dependencies from the override file `filename`.
+* `--overrides <filename>`: override dependencies from the override file `filename`.
 By default, the override must be complete - all dependencies must be overridden or the update fails.
 You can override this with the `--allow-partial-override` flag.
   * **commands** : `update`

-* `-ap` or `--allow_partial-overrides`: enables overriding dependencies selectively.
+* `--allow_partial-overrides`: enables overriding dependencies selectively.
   * **commands** : `update --overrides`